is a Western RPG

 - Game-Breaking Bug: If a player's food meter is drained, he will lose health very quickly and be sent to Hell.
 Unless he finds food right away, he will be stuck in an infinite death loop.

-- Get on the Boat: Required to get to Vidair's Tower.
-You have to sail out of Pentamerous.
+- Get on the Boat: Required to get to Vidair's Tower, by sailing out of Pentamerous.

 - Hell Hound: One appears in the graveyard in Castle Hall.

-- Inconveniently Placed Conveyor Belt: The tutorial shows an example of a conveyor belt being used to deny exit from a room (you have to turn it off via switch).
-However, this trick only shows up in one village, where all it blocks you from is a small pile of Skeleton Keys amid lots of garbage.
+- Inconveniently Placed Conveyor Belt: The tutorial shows an example of a conveyor belt being used to deny exit from a room (turned off via switch).
+However, this trick only shows up in one village, where all it blocks the player from is a small pile of Skeleton Keys amid lots of garbage.
 Even then, it can easily be thwarted by using the Haste spell or Boots o' Speed to run across the conveyor belt.

-- Inexplicable Treasure Chests: One of the items you can acquire at a shop is "Old Empty Chest," which is empty and has no value at all.
+- Inexplicable Treasure Chests: One of the items availableat a shop is "Old Empty Chest," which is empty and has no value at all.

 - Intoxication Ensues: The game features various types of beer, which do nothing but render the player "happy and carefree".
 Movement will be impaired, fighting skills temporarily lessened, and if the player is drunk enough, he will be unable to properly transact with NPCs or shopkeepers (the game will just say "You've had a little too much to drink" instead).

-- It's Up to You: You have to do all the fighting, Item Getting, and everything else.
-None of the NPCs can help you beyond giving hints.
+- It's Up to You: The player has to do all the fighting, Item Getting, and everything else.
+None of the NPCs can help beyond sometimes giving hints.

 - Joke Item: Tons are available at the shops and throughout the game.
 These range from the obvious, such as garbage, skulls, and old bones, to less obvious ones, including several varieties of Macintosh, the aforementioned old empty chest, etc.